Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Competition between excluded volume and geometrical forces

-Further analyzing the behavior of the static structure factor, we observed that besides the trend at $q = 0$, carrying information on MIPS, and the oscillating trend at high $q$, characteristic of fluids, the curves present a peculiar behavior at intermediate values of $q\sim 3$, where a peak start appearing as the values of $\epsilon$ becomes higher than the critical one separating the MIPS phase from the liquid one (see green shaded regions in Figure~\ref{fig:3}a).
-Specifically, measuring the height of the peak as the difference between the static structure factor at the maximum of the peak and its value in the nearer minimum found at lower values of q (dotted vertical lines in Figure~\ref{fig:3}a), one can see that the peak intensity increases by tuning the strength of the Vertex interaction, as shown in panel b) of Figure~\ref{fig:3}.
-The progressive dominance of this peak (which is not dependent on the cell shape factor), marks the passage from a standard active liquid to a Voronoi (confluent) liquid.
-Cells develop different short-range structures depending on the strength of Voronoi (see also the representative snapshots in Figure~\ref{fig:3}c).
+Specifically, measuring the relative height of the peak as the difference between the static structure factor at the maximum of the peak and its value in the nearer minimum found at lower values of $q$ (dotted vertical lines in Fig.~\ref{fig:3}a), one can see that the peak intensity increases by tuning the strength of the Vertex interaction, as shown in panel b) of Fig.~\ref{fig:3}.
+This local structure becomes dominant in the disordered solid phase, as shown in the lower row of Fig.~\ref{fig:3}a where, for $s_0=3.3$, the peak at $2\pi/\sigma$ is eventually replaced by the one at $q_V$.
+In contrast, for $s_0=3.8$ (upper row), the secondary peak remains subdominant, indicating that deep in the fluid regime, although short-range repulsive interactions dominate, the local structure already differs from that of a standard fluid of soft repulsive disks.In other words, due to the progressively dominant effect of geometrical interactions, cells develop different short-range structures as qualitatively documented by the representative snapshots in Fig.~\ref{fig:3}c, changing the system from a standard fluid to a Voronoi fluid.